VCHS Student Handbook

 BULLYING

-Refer to Code of Conduct/Plain Language Summary (page 7)
+Refer to Code of Conduct/Plain Language Summary (page 7).

 BUS CONDUCT/TRANSPORTATION

 Bus transportation is provided for those students meeting the requirements set up by the State and the Board of Education.
 A schedule for each group (AM) and (PM) is available.
 Students must be at designated loading zones on time.
 It is the responsibility of those using the bus to behave in an appropriate manner so that the safety and comfort of others are not jeopardized.
 A student not adhering to bus regulations and/or directions of the bus driver may lose riding privileges and/or be subject to disciplinary action, the nature of which would be determined based upon the infraction committed.
-Students will only be allowed to ride a AM/PM bus other than their assigned bus(es), if a signed letter granting permission by their parent and/or guardian is given to the Main Office on the morning of said date.
+Students will only be allowed to ride an AM/PM bus other than their assigned bus(es), if a signed letter granting permission by their parent and/or guardian is given to the Main Office on the morning of said date.
 School personnel will confirm the arrangements and forward it to the bus company.
 Remember that riding a school bus is a privilege not a right.
 Students must have bus passes to be eligible to ride any after school opportunities bus home.

 CAFETERIA

-Students may attend breakfast from 7:05 AM to 7:20 AM, at no cost to the student.
+Students may attend breakfast from 7:05 a.m. to 7:20 a.m., at no cost to the student.
 Additional meals cost $2.
 Lunch is also available to each student at no cost, and additional meals will cost $3.
 Students are assigned lunch during either 5th, 6th, 7th, or 8th periods.
 Hot meals, salads, and sandwiches are available in both North and South Cafeterias.
 Students are also invited to bring in their own lunches.
 Food may not be dropped off and/or delivered to school from a commercial establishment.

 The following regulations govern the use of the cafeteria: